Hurtubise-David/CIN-VBMLR/README.md

 ## Dataset

-This repository is paired with the **CINE-VBMLR Dataset**, a large-scale calibration dataset captured at **MELS Studios** with ARRI cameras and precise lens metadata.
+This repository is paired with the **CIN-VBMLR Dataset**, a large-scale calibration dataset captured at **MELS Studios** with ARRI cameras and precise lens metadata.

 **[Download the Dataset on Hugging Face](https://huggingface.co/datasets/Hurtubisedavid/CIN-VBMLR)**